MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ## Set up the classical host

-Having defined our Q# operation in a `.qs` file, we now write the classical host file to call that operation and process any returned classical data (for now, there isn't anything to process---recall that our operation defined above returns `Unit`).
+Having defined our Q# operation in a `.qs` file, we now write the classical host program to call that operation and process any returned classical data (for now, there isn't anything to process---recall that our operation defined above returns `Unit`).
 When we later modify the Q# operation to return an array of measurement results (`Result[]`), we will update the host file correspondingly.

 While the Q# program is ubiquitous across classical host languages, the host programs of course will vary slightly.
 As such, please follow the instructions in the tab corresponding to your development environment.